 - Mothers who did not sign the AOP were more than twice as likely to say the birth registrar did not tell them that they could request a DNA test, did not spend enough time explaining and answering questions, and did not help them understand the AOP process.

 Paternity establishment affirms the legal and symbolic connection between a father and his child.
-For most parents, and especially those in good relationships, signing the AOP appears to be motivated by emotional and symbolic reasons.
-These parents want to establish paternity to include the father’s name on the birth certificate and because it feels important to them, suggesting the act of signing is more about what it means than what it does.
+For most parents, and especially those in good relationships, emotional and symbolic reasons appear to motivate the signing of the AOP.
+These parents want to establish paternity to include the father’s name on the birth certificate because it feels important to them, suggesting the act of signing is more about what it means than what it does.
 In contrast, parents in strained relationships often cite legal reasons for signing the AOP, such as the ability to file for child support or access public assistance.

 About CFRP’s Paternity Studies

 Paternity Establishment Study (PES) During a two-month period beginning in April 2013, CFRP conducted a longitudinal birth cohort study of approximately 800 mothers and 300 fathers in Texas who had a nonmarital birth in January 2013.
 CFRP developed the PES study to understand who establishes paternity and why, and how paternity establishment is associated with parental relationship quality and a father’s involvement and support of his children.

 Checking- in with AOP Signers (CAS) During a three-month period beginning in January 2013, CFRP collected information from approximately 600 mothers and 100 fathers in Texas who had a child in June 2009 and signed the in-hospital Acknowledgement of Paternity (AOP).
 CFRP developed the CAS study to understand how AOP signing is associated with parental relationship quality, father involvement, and father support three years after birth.

 This research brief is part of a series exploring the dynamics of nonmarital parenting.
 The entire series of related briefs:

 - Who Establishes Paternity?